Chinese: 归脾汤

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Gui Pi Tang is used by TCM practitioners to treat twelve different patterns which we describe below.
+As such Gui Pi Tang is used by TCM practitioners to treat eleven different patterns which we describe below.

 But before we delve into these patterns here is an overview of the Western conditions they're commonly associated with:

-Abnormal uterine bleeding Heavy menstruation Late menstruation Postpartum depression Early menstruation Absence of menstruation Nervous exhaustion Myasthenia gravis Postconcussion headache Anemia Allergic purpura Congestive heart failure Supraventricular tachycardia Cervicitis Peptic ulcers Colitis Depression Anxiety Perimenopausal syndrome Insomnia
+Abnormal uterine bleeding Heavy menstruation Late menstruation Postpartum depression Absence of menstruation Early menstruation Nervous exhaustion Myasthenia gravis Postconcussion headache Anemia Allergic purpura Congestive heart failure Supraventricular tachycardia Cervicitis Peptic ulcers Colitis Depression Anxiety Perimenopausal syndrome Insomnia

 Again it wouldn't be correct to say "Gui Pi Tang treats abnormal uterine bleeding" for instance.
 Rather, Gui Pi Tang is used to treat patterns that are sometimes the root cause behind abnormal uterine bleeding.

-Now let's look at the twelve patterns commonly treated with Gui Pi Tang.
+Now let's look at the eleven patterns commonly treated with Gui Pi Tang.

 Qi is one of Chinese Medicine's vital subtances.
 Learn more about Qi in Chinese Medicine